How can I help a friend who is showing signs of mental illness?

 If you are confident that your friend is not at immediate risk and that you can manage the situation, consider the following steps:

-• Encourage them to talk to an expert.
+- Encourage them to talk to a mental health professional.
 NAMI HelpLine can assist with resources for finding care.

-• Help them make a list of questions or concerns to share with an expert.
+- Help them make a list of questions or concerns to share with a mental health professional.

 What Is a Crisis?